Waiting times for asylum cases

 More on Dublin-cases

-The waiting time for most asylum cases processed under the Dublin rules (Dublin cases) is five months.
+The waiting time for most asylum cases processed under the Dublin rules (Dublin cases) is four months.
 These are cases where Norway asks another country to consider an asylum application.

 Read more about which rules and procedures apply in Dublin cases.